ZooTools/email-spell-checker/README.md

     <p align="center">
       🔐 Reduce failed authentication ⬆️ Increase emails delivery ⚡️ Built for speed
     </p>
-    <h1 align="center">The easiest way to check a misspelled email address in JavaScript</h1>
+    <h1 align="center">The best way to check a misspelled email address in JavaScript</h1>
     <p align="center">
       <b>Email Spell Checker</b> is the <strong>easiest way to reduce misspelled email addresses in your web apps and server</strong>.
 Used in production by companies to validate thousands of mispelled emails daily.
     </p>